magnusfeuer/m1/README.md

 working system.

 More documentation to come as I ressurect the code.
+## Setting up a Raspberry Pi 2 build
+Check out the ```pi``` version of this repo and follow the instructions below.

 ## Setting up the build box

-Install an Ubuntu 12.04 *32 bit* version in a VM or on a build box.
+Install an Ubuntu 14.04 *32 bit* version in a VM or on a build box.
 20GB of disk will be needed for OS, tools, and build.

 Add the necessary packages using